 Where do Motley Rice's clients live?

 We have clients from every state and many countries around the world, including more than 6,500 asbestos clients from Canada.
 As needed, our attorneys travel to meet with our clients at their homes or in their towns.
-We also have offices in Connecticut; New York; Rhode Island; South Carolina: Washington, D.C.; and West Virginia.
+See our office locations.

 I don't live in South Carolina.
 Can I still hire Motley Rice for representation?